boutquin/Boutquin.Trading/README.md

 This will contain all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.

 A key extension class here is the [DecimalArrayExtensions class](./doc/DecimalArrayExtensions.md), a static class that provides extension methods for working with arrays of decimal values.
-It includes methods for calculating the average, variance, and standard deviation of an array of decimal values, as well as the Sharpe Ratio and Annualized Sharpe Ratio of daily returns for a given array of decimal values.
+It includes methods for calculating the Sharpe Ratio and Annualized Sharpe Ratio of daily returns for a given array of decimal values.